zikski/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+Title: "Adventures with Jekyll
 ---

-I'm glad you are here.
-I plan to talk about ...
+I'm learning how to use github because I would like to hone my skills and I dont wanna be broke